You may be surprised to learn that there are many common vegetables that you grow can re-grow from scraps.

 Roots will grow from the base of these shoots.
 As soon as the roots are growing, you can take these slips and plant them up in the soil.

 All of these members of the allium family are excellent value for money.
 You can re-grow all of them from the rooting base of the bulb or stem.

 Simply take a small section of the base of a bulb or stem, with the roots attached, and place it in a shallow dish of water.

 Fairly quickly, new, green material will begin to grow from this base section.

 These re-sprouting sections can then simply be harvested again.

-Alternatively, you can plant them out in your garden.
+Alternatively, you can plant them out in your garden or in pots placed by a sunny windowsill.
 Onions and garlic will form new single bulbs, while shallots will divide and form clumps, expanding your harvest each year.

 Celery is one of the easiest plants to re-grow from scraps.